aoloe/scribus-manual-selecting/en/README.md

 - TODO: find a good example where the test is behind

 TODO: add an animated gif.

+## Grouping items

+Sometimes you want to _keep_ a selection: then you can group the select items.

+For grouping the selected items, you can use the `ctrl-g` keyboard shortcut (`cmd-g` on Mac) or with _Item > Grouping > Group_.

+There are then many actions that you apply to the the group, as if they were one single item (as an example for moving it around).

+The group can be released with the `ctrl-shift-g` keyboard shortcut (`cmd-shift-g` on a Mac) or with _Item > Grouping > Ungroup_.

 ## Selecting items inside of groups